 The Euro, US Dollar and Sterling (referred to herein as the "Developed Currency") exposure of the Partially Hedged Tranches will usually be hedged into the Partially Hedged Tranche currency.
 The Partially Hedged Tranche intends to mitigate the effect of adverse currency movements between the Developed Currency exposures within Fund's Portfolio and the Partially Hedged Tranche currency.
 The Partially Hedged Tranches do not intend to engage in currency hedging operations in relation to any other currency exposures within the Tranches.
-Accordingly, investors in Partially Hedged Tranches will be exposed to currency fluctuations between the Partially Hedged Tranches in which the assets of the Fund are denominated (other than the Developed Currency).
+Accordingly, investors in Partially Hedged Tranches will be exposed to currency fluctuations between the Partially Hedged Tranche currency and currencies in which the assets of the Fund are denominated (other than the Developed Currency).

-As the Partially Hedged Tranche Shares are only hedged in respect of the Developed Currency exposures, the Investment Manager shall seek to ensure such hedging shall not exceed 105% of the Net Asset Value of the relevant Partially Hedged Tranche Shares attributable to the Developed Currency exposures within the Fund's Portfolio and shall not be below 95% of the Net Asset Value attributable to the relevant Partially Hedged Tranche Shares attributes attributable to the relevant Partially Hedged Tranche Shares attributable to the Shares attributable to the relevant Partially Hedged Tranche Shares attributable to the relevant Partially Hedged Tranche Shares attributable to the relevant Partially Hedged Tranche Shares attributable to the Developed Currency exposures within the Fund's Portfolio.
+As the Partially Hedged Tranche Shares are only hedged in respect of the Developed Currency exposures, the Investment Manager shall seek to ensure such hedging shall not exceed 105% of the Net Asset Value of the relevant Partially Hedged Tranche Shares attributable to the Developed Currency exposures within the Fund's Portfolio and shall not be below 95% of the Net Asset Value attributable to the relevant Partially Hedged Tranche Shares attributable to the Developed Currency exposures within the Fund's Portfolio.